powerlink/Breezz-API/Delete/delete-readme.md

 # Delete

-To delete row in your Breezz account you only need call this URL:
+To delete a row in your Breezz account you only need to send a reuqest to this URL:

 ```
 https://app.breezz.io/api/record/{objectID}/{ID}